zepup/valetbike/README.md

 Navigation bar with links to About Us, Map, Login, Register, and Membership After signing in, the nav bar options are About Us, Map, Sign Out, Profile and Membership

+Registration functionality:

-Registration functionality: create account with username and password, Email confirmation for user registration
+create account with username and password, email confirmation for user registration

 "forget password" option will send email to user's email address